besartelezi/typescript-solid/README.md

 And in order to adhere to the LSP, the parent class needs to have properties that are relevant to the child class.
 If the parent has a property the child won't use, well, then you done messed up A-ARON!!

+### Memexplanation
 I've also made a meme that might explain the LSP to people who can only soak up knowledge through memes (people like myself).

 ![liskov-meme](images/liskov.png)

+### Interface
+Multiple different classes can use the same interface, this is a form of polymorphism.
+Interfaces are public, don't have properties and are made out of methods.
+The methods in the interface itself are what's going to be used by the different classes.

 ---